kyuupichan/electrumx/docs/environment.rst

   The default value :const:`5,000` bytes, meaning the bandwidth cost assigned to a response of 100KB is 20.
 If your bandwidth is cheap you should probably raise this.

+.. envvar:: REQUEST_TIMEOUT

+  An integer number of seconds defaulting to :const:`15`.
+If a request takes longer than this to respond to, either because of request limiting or because the request is expensive, the server rejects it and returns a timeout error to the client indicating that the server is busy.

+  This can help prevent large backlogs of unprocessed requests building up under heavy load.

 .. envvar:: SESSION_TIMEOUT

-  An integer number of seconds defaulting to 600.
+  An integer number of seconds defaulting to :const:`600`.
 Sessions that have not sent a request for longer than this are disconnected.
 Properly functioning clients should send a :func:`server.ping` request once roughly 450 seconds have passed since the previous request, in order to avoid disconnection.